 Ahhh Venice!
-For the solo traveler just thinking about this magical destination breeds wanderlust.
-Visions of floating down the Grand Canal in a gondola, enjoying heavenly gelato daily or wandering through the ally ways of this Old World city makes a solo traveler want to "just pick up and go" to experience this unique city's many splendid sites and culture.
+For the solo traveler, just thinking about this magical destination breeds wanderlust.
+Visions of floating down the Grand Canal in a gondola, enjoying heavenly gelato daily or wandering through the ally ways of this Old World city makes me want to "just pick up and go" to experience this unique city's many splendid sites and culture.

 Before visiting this exotic city, I did an extensive hotel search.
 My lodging requirements were the following:

 Four or five star rating, $225 and under

 Conveniently located near a vaporetto (water bus) stop

 Comfortable bar or exterior common areas for enjoying an evening glass of wine

 Full service concierge

 Unique and memorable ambiance

 Bottomline, I wanted a hotel that offered luxury at an affordable price located in a safe, strategic location.

 I narrowed my search down to two choices, the Hotel Ai Mori D'Oriente and the Carnival Palace in the Cannaregio district which is where the most of the resident Venetians reside.
 Unfortunately, a large part of the population who work in Venice now live outside the city on the mainland for monetary reasons.
 Cannaregio is the best area to get the feel of Old World Venice that is away from the maddening overflow of tourists that plague the city.
 Cannaregio is still walkable or, via Vaparetto, convenient to everything you would want to do or see.